Outdoor Garden Heaters

 For example, why not burn a compressed log (eco log) or briquette instead?

-These are made of recycled hardwood flour and should hold less than 9% moisture.
+These are made of recycled materials and should hold less than 9% moisture.
 They may not look as pretty, but they burn bright, are good value, and are more eco-friendly than your average log, as it’s stuff that would usually end up in a landfill anyway.

 So lets’ remove fire-stove, chimineas and fire bowls from the equation.